Healthcare

 React Native or Flutter apps

 React Native or Flutter apps is planned as a distinct layer in Doctor Appointment App Clone, with ownership over role-based onboarding, records, approvals, requests, transactions, notifications, reporting, compliance controls, and lifecycle support.
-It connects to operator needs, role-specific interfaces, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.
+It connects to doctor needs, appointment and intake workflow, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.

 Modern technology workspace with product engineering activity